google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/sending-messages-with-web-push-libraries.md

 This demo uses [nedb](https://github.com/louischatriot/nedb) to store the subscriptions, it's a simple file based database, but you could use any database you chose.
 We are only using this as it requires zero set-up.
-For production you'd want to use something more reliable (I tend to stick with good old MySQL).
+For production you'd want to use something more reliable.
+(I tend to stick with good old MySQL.)

     function saveSubscriptionToDatabase(subscription) {
       return new Promise(function(resolve, reject) {